What is a Root Canal?

 Do you have bad tooth pain?
 Is your infected tooth keeping you up at night?

 Root canals are a dental procedure used to restore a tooth affected by an infection of the tooth’s root.
 Typically, root canal infections are caused by advanced tooth decay that has spread into the canal.
-A dental filling is used to fill tooth decay that has not yet reached the canal.
-A routine dental procedure can prevent the need for a tooth extraction, helping preserve your natural smile.
+A dental filling is typically used to fill tooth decay that has not yet reached the canal, however, once the infection has reached the canal and more in depth procedure is required.
+This routine dental procedure can prevent the need for tooth extraction, helping preserve your natural smile.

 The root canal procedure relieves the painful symptoms associated with the infection.
 Contrary to popular belief, the root canal process is not painful.
-The pain is coming from your infection.
-The process can immediately provide relief.
+The pain is coming from your infection so once the infection is removed patients typically report immediate relief.

 Root canals are a more conservative alternative to tooth extraction.
 Whenever possible, our dentist in Plantation, FL will attempt to preserve as much of a natural tooth as possible for a more stable and lasting bite.

 We offer a dental implant procedure to replace teeth that are beyond conservative treatments.
-Always consult a dental professional before determining if a tooth extraction is needed.
+We recommend that patients always consult a dental professional before determining if a tooth extraction is needed.
+In our office, it is always our goal to preserve as much of the natural tooth as possible.

 The Root Canal Process at Westside Dental Center

 Most patients who receive a root canal will be fitted with a custom dental crown.
-A crown is designed to look and function like a natural tooth for a beautiful, seamless result.
+A crown is designed to look and function like a natural tooth, matching the exact color, shape, and size, for a beautiful, seamless result.
 The dental crown fits over the tooth to secure the tooth structure and prevent further infection.

 Root Canal FAQs